November 1, 2018

 “Jesus, however, called the children to himself and said, ‘Let the children come to me and do not prevent them; for the kingdom of God belongs to such as these.’ ” Luke 18:16

 As recent painful experience within the Church has taught us, there is no more serious barrier to young people coming to a saving knowledge and love of Jesus Christ than their physical or sexual abuse within the Church.
 The United States Conference of Catholic Bishops is firmly committed to preventing the sexual, physical, or emotional abuse of children and in healing any who have been abused.
 As priests, deacons, religious and lay faithful of the Ordinariate of the Chair of Saint Peter, we take as our solemn duty the thoughtful and active protection of our children, youth and at-risk adults within our parishes, parochial communities and schools.
-Creating a Safe Environment for our children is a an absolute priority for all of us.
+Creating a Safe Environment for our children is an absolute priority for all of us.

 The Ordinariate of the Chair of Saint Peter will comply fully with the requirements as promulgated by the United States Conference of Catholic Bishops under the Charter for the Protection of Children and Young People and the Essential Norms derived from the Charter.
 The Essential Norms, having received the recognition of the Holy See, are particular law in all the dioceses of the United States.